-The evaluator ran official tests on the final TOE version using a developer-provided test system in the ITSEF lab.
-Using the developer test suite he reran 55 developer tests.
-In addition, he devised and conducted 7 additional independent evaluator tests.
+Throughout October 2021, the evaluator executed the tests on the final TOE version using a developer-provided test target in the ITSEF lab.
+Using the developer test suite he repeated a subset of developer tests.
+Since the developer testing continued to evolve, additional tests appeared in the test suite.
+Some of these were selected for the test repetition to assess the current state of the developer efforts.
+In addition, the evaluator devised and conducted seven additional independent tests.

-Test approach
+Test Approach

-In combination, the testing did cover all types of interfaces with the focus lying on the interfaces at the attack surface: Kernel Service Interface and PikeOS System Software Service interface.
+In combination, the testing did cover all types of interfaces with the main focus lying on the interfaces at the attack surface: Kernel Service Interface and PikeOS System Software Service interface.